 What happens if I don't comply?

-General Non-Compliance: Any business that violates any provision of the Business Emergency Plan shall be civilly liable in an amount of not more than two thousand dollars ($2,000) for each day of the violation.
+General Non-Compliance: Any business that violates any provision of the Health and Safety Code Section 25504-25508.2 shall be civilly liable in an amount of not more than two thousand dollars ($2,000) for each day in which the violation occurs.
 Any business that knowingly and willfully violates any provision of the Business Emergency Plan shall be civilly liable in an amount not to exceed five thousand dollars ($5,000) for each day of the violation (CA Health and Safety Code, Section 25514(b)).

 Spill Release Reporting